flouciel/flouciel.github.io/src/content/blog/acquiring-ipa.md

   - security
 description: "The IPA file is required for various areas of mobile app examination and security."
 ---
+Since you might not be familiar with what an IPA file is, feel free to check out my [other post](/posts/ios-structure) here for more details.
+When it comes to mobile app testing, having access to the IPA file is crucial for a thorough examination and security analysis.

-The IPA file is required for various areas of mobile app examination and security.
-It contains the compiled program, as well as its executable, resources, and metadata, allowing for in-depth inspection and evaluation.
-Security professionals utilize the IPA file to conduct comprehensive security assessments, detecting potential vulnerabilities and flaws.
-It also enables reverse engineering to comprehend app behavior and identify hidden dangerous code.
+The IPA file contains the compiled program, including its executable, resources, and metadata, which allows for a detailed inspection and evaluation.
+It also facilitates reverse engineering, helping to understand the app's behavior and uncover any hidden malicious code.

-In mobile security audits, clients and developers usually give the IPA file directly.
-They may email you the file directly or grant you access to their development-focused distribution channels, such as TestFlight or Visual Studio App Centre.
+In mobile security audits, clients and developers usually provide the IPA file directly.
+They might email it to you or give you access to their development-focused distribution channels, like TestFlight or Visual Studio App Centre.

 If the app is available on the App Store, you must use some alternative ways to acquire IPA: